leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Do I need to take antibiotics for marginal keratitis?
 - Do I need surgery for marginal keratitis?
 - Can marginal keratitis recover on its own?
-- Do I need eyedrops for marginal keratitis?
+- Do I need [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} for marginal keratitis?
 - Can I wear contact lens if I have marginal keratitis?
 - What will the doctor do if I have marginal keratitis?
 - When do I need treatment for marginal keratitis?